louiscam/louiscam.github.io/_pages/talks.md

 title: "Selected oral and poster presentations"
 ---

+**Cammarata, L.** Transcriptional changes are tightly coupled to chromatin reorganization during cellular aging.
+Oral presentation delivered at the EMBO Workshop on Nuclear Mechanogenomics, Pula, Italy, April 2024.

+**Cammarata, L.** Adhesome Receptor Clustering is Accompanied by the Colocalization of the Associated Genes in the Cell Nucleus.
+Poster presented at the EMBO Workshop on Nuclear Mechanogenomics, Pula, Italy, April 2024.

+**Cammarata, L.** Adhesome receptor clustering is accompanied by the co-localization of adhesome genes in the cell nucleus.
+Oral presentation delivered at the 22nd International Conference on Systems Biology, Hartford, CT, October 2023.

 **Cammarata, L.** Adhesome receptor clustering is accompanied by the co-localization of adhesome genes in the cell nucleus.
 Oral presentation delivered at the Broad Institute Cell Circuits and Epigenomics Seminar Series, Cambridge, MA, June 2022.

 **Cammarata, L.** Network Global Testing: Phase Transitions and Power Enhancement.
 Oral presentation delivered at the Harvard Mini-Workshop on Algebraic Statistics, Cambridge, MA, April 2022.